Be a Ninja in the Terminal πŸ₯·

 source $ZSH_CUSTOM/plugins/zsh-autosuggestions/zsh-autosuggestions.zsh

-Feel free to reach out if you have any questions or require clarification on any of the tools mentioned.
-Happy ninja-ing!
+Try implementing these tools one by one, and see how they transform your command-line experience.
+Feel free to reach out if you have questions about any of the tools mentioned.
+Happy terminal customizing!

 Edit this page